 In aquatic science, measurement of haematological and biochemical indices is commonly used as a diagnostic tool in aquatic toxicology and biomonitoring (Soimasue et al., 1995; Jee and Kang 2005).
 Exposure of aquatic organisms to crude oil and its derivatives has been proven to induce a variety of toxic effects in exposed aquatic animals.
-Also, petroleum hydrocarbons can act as a mediator in generating free radical in fish that are capable of causing various side effects in their internal and external tissues (Davison et al., 1993; Al-kindi et al., 1996; Achuba and Osakwe, 2003; Khan, 2003; Zang et al., 2004; Pachelo and Santos, 2016).
+Also, petroleum hydrocarbons can act as a mediator in generating free radical in fish that are capable of causing various side effects in their internal and external tissues (Davison et al., 1993; Al-kindi et al, 1996; Khan, 1998; Achuba and Osakwe, 2003; Khan, 2003; Zang et al., 2004; Pachelo and Santos, 2016).

 Hematological parameters of fish can be used as very sensitive indicators of changes in ecophysiological condition (Vinodhni and Norayamn, 2009).
-According to Ubong, et al., (2015) crude oil and other oil products concentrations of 0.01 mL/L are known to accelerate the death of fish in aquatic ecosystems.
-While no mortality was recorded in all the concentrations, Nwabueze and Agbogidi (2010) only recorded mortality at 50% and 100% WSF and corresponding reduction in growth with increase in concentrations.

-The general reduction of the blood parameters indicates anaemic condition caused by exposure of Clarias gariepinus to toxicant over the given period.
-Changes in haematological parameters of fish such as C. gariepinus reported in this study which is due to stress induced by environmental pollutant (water soluble fraction of crude oil) have been reported by several researchers (Onusiriuka and Ufodike, 2000; Ezeri, 2001, Gabriel, et al., 2001).
+The general reduction of the blood parameters indicate anaemic condition caused by exposure of Clarias gariepinus to toxicant over the given period.
+Changes in haematological parameters of fish such as C. gariepinus reported in this study which is due to stress induced by environmental pollutant (water soluble fraction of crude oil) have been reported by several researchers (Onusiriuka and Ufodike, 2000; Ezeri, 2001, Gabriel, et al, 2001).
 These indices have been used in the effective monitoring of the responses of fish to the stressors including its health status under adverse conditions.

 The variation in fish hematological parameters observed in this study may be due to physiological stress in the exposed fish.
-This finding is in agreement with findings of Rostem, and Soltani (2016) who observed variation in hematological parameters of juvenile Beluga

-(Husohuso) exposed to water soluble fraction of crude oil.
-The variations in haematological indices observed in this study when exposed to different concentrations of WSF of crude oil are a defensive mechanism against crude oil toxicity through stimulation of erythropoiesis which corresponds with studies on Sarotherodon melanotheron (Oriakpono, et al., 2012), and Tilapia guineensis and eels (Hwang, et al., 1989).
-Haemoglobin is known to be a sophisticated oxygen delivery system which provides the amount of oxygen to required by the tissues (Voet and Voet, 1990).
-According to Blaxhall and Daisley (2006), haemoglobin determination is a reliable or good indicator of anaemic conditions in fish.
-Generally, the hemoglobin value of fish depends on the oxygen carrying capacity of the blood (Larsson, Haux, and Sjobeck 1985).
+This finding is in agreement with findings of Rostem, and Soltani (2016) who observed variation in hematological parameters of juvenile Beluga (Huso linnacus) exposed to water soluble fraction of crude oil.
+The variations in haematological indices observed in this study when exposed to different concentrations of WSF of crude oil are a defensive mechanism against crude oil toxicity through stimulation of erythropoiesis which corresponds with studies on Sarotherodon melanotheron (Oriakpono, et al, 2012), Oreochromis mossambicus (Hwang, et al, 1989) and eels (Kirsch and Mayer, 1973).
+Haemoglobin is known to be a sophisticated oxygen delivery system which provides the amount of oxygen required by the tissues (Voet and Voet, 1990).
+According to Blaxhall and Daisley (1973; 2006), haemoglobin estimation is a reliable or good indicator of anaemic conditions in fish.
+Generally, the hemoglobin value of fish depends on the oxygen carrying capacity of the blood (Larsson, et al, 1985).

 In this study, the observed significant variation (P<0.05) in hemoglobin value of the exposed fish may be attributed to less oxygen content in the blood of the exposed fish.
 Moreover, lower Hemoglobin values are indication of shrinkage of cell due to toxicant stress on the erythropoietic tissue (Saravanan et al., 2011).
 Also, Rostem, and Soltani, (2016) attributed the significant variation in hemoglobin concentration of the fish exposed to crude oil to either an increase in the rate of hemoglobin destruction or a decrease in the rate of hemoglobin synthesis.
-The decreases in haemoglobin concentration indicates a considerable restriction in the fish's ability to provide oxygen sufficiently to the tissues resulting to a decrease of physical activity of the fish (Nussey, 1994).
+The decreases in haemoglobin concentrations indicate considerable restrictions in the fish's ability to provide oxygen sufficiently to their tissues resulting to a decreases of physical activities of the fish (Nussey, 1994).